-Many physicochemical soil characteristics varied strongly over farms, as a consequence of different soil types, soil management, and climatic conditions (countries) (Table 3).
+Many physicochemical soil characteristics varied strongly over farms, as a consequence of different soil types, soil management, and climatic conditions (countries) (Table 2).
+The most pronounced differences were found between the soils from the two difble 2).
 The most pronounced differences were found between the soils from the two different countries.
-Clay content was lowest in the Haplic Andosols in Iceland (p=0.001).
+Clay content was lowest in the Haplic Andosols in Iceland (p = 0.001).
 Soils in Austria were alkaline (pH 8) as a result of the much higher Calcium content of the Chernozems, whereas the Andosols in Iceland had a lower pH (pH 5-6).
-Plant available nutrients (P, K) were much higher on the farms in Austria than in Iceland, due to the strong nutrient retention in Andosols (p=0.001 and p=0.026, Table 3).
+Plant available nutrients (P, K) were much higher in the farms in Austria than in Iceland, due to the strong nutrient retention in Andosols (p = 0.001 and p = 0.026, Table 2).

-For the mean weight diameter (MWD) of soil aggregates we found a difference between farm management: on the organic farms in Iceland the MWD was more than twice as high as on the conventional farms, although the difference was not statistically significant (p=0.173).
-The opposite was found in Austria, although here the differences were relatively small (Table 3).
-Mean weight diameter was positively correlated to fungal (Pearson test, r=0.739, p=0.006) and bacterial biomass (Pearson test, r=0.664, p=0.019), whereas no significant correlations were found with organic matter parameters.
+For the mean weight diameter (MWD) of soil aggregates we found a difference between farm management: in the organic farms in Iceland the MWD was more than twice as high as in the conventional farms (1 = 0.173).
+The opposite was found in Austria, although here the differences were relatively small (Table 2).
+Mean weight diameter was positively correlated to fungal (Pearson test, r = 0.739, p = 0.006) and bacterial biomass (Pearson test, r = 0.664, p = 0.019), whereas no significant correlations were found with organic matter parameters.
 The content of free particulate organic matter

-(fPOM) and occluded particulate organic matter (oPOM) varied strongly between the different countries and between soil types within countries.
-The fPOM content in the Icelandic Histic Andosols (358-444 g kg-1) was higher than in the Icelandic Haplic Andosols (23-33 g kg-1) and all Austrian soils (2-3 g kg-1, p<0.001).
-The oPOM content showed a similar pattern.
-The high contents of particulate organic matter in Iceland, especially in the Histic Andosols reflect the very high content of organic carbon (contents of TOC, HWC and WSC) and nitrogen (both total N and PMN) in these soils: total organic C (TOC, p=0.010), hot water extractable C (HWC, p=0.072), total N (p=0.020) and potentially mineralisable N (PMN, p=0.022) were all higher in Iceland compared to Austria.
-The farms on Histic Andosols in Iceland had a lower C mineralisation rate (2157-2654 kg ha-1 yr-1), but a much higher potential N mineralisation rate (746-1010 kg ha-1 yr-1) than the farms on Haplic Andosols in Iceland; these differences were even more pronounced compared to the farms in Austria (p=0.032).
+- (fPOM) and occluded particulate organic matter (oPOM) varied strongly between the different countries and between soil types within countries.
+The fPOM content in the Icelandic Histic Andosols ( $358-444 \text{ g kg}^{-1}$ ) was higher than in the Icelandic Haplic Andosols ( $23-33 \text{ g kg}^{-1}$ ) and all Austrian soils ( $2-3 \text{ g kg}^{-1}$ , p < 0.001).
+The oPOM content - showed a similar pattern.
+The high contents of particulate organic matter in Iceland, especially at the Histic Andosols reflect the very high content of organic carbon (contents of TOC, HWC and WSC) and nitrogen (both total N and PMN) in these soils: total organic C (TOC, p = 0.010), hot water extractable C (HWC, p = 0.072), total N (p = 0.020) and potentially mineralisable N (PMN, p = 0.022) were all higher in Iceland - compared to Austria.
+The farms on Histic Andosols in Iceland had a lower C mineralisation rate (2157-2654 kg ha-1 years-1), but a much higher potential N mineralisation rate (746-1010 kg ha-1 years-1) than the farms on Haplic Andosols in Iceland; these differences were even more pronounced compared to the farms in Austria (p = 0.032).

 The way organic carbon (OC) and nitrogen (N) were distributed over aggregate sizes and organic matter fractions, was also different between farms.
-On the organic farm on Haplic Andosol in Iceland macroaggregates >250 μ m contributed the greatest quantities of OC and N to bulk soil (65% OC, 65% for N).
-On both farms on Histic Andosols in Iceland the fPOM fraction contributed the largest quantities of OC and N to bulk soil (61% and 69% for OC, 56% and 62% for N, respectively).
-On the winter wheat farms in Austria microaggregates 20-250 μ m contributed the greatest quantities of OC and N to bulk soil (46% and 50% for OC; 45% and 45% for N, respectively), while on the potato farms in Austria the microaggregates <20 μ m contributed the greatest quantities of OC and N to bulk soil (51% and 46% for OC; 51% and 47% for N, respectively).
+At the organic farm on Haplic Andosol in Iceland macroaggregates > 250 μm contributed the greatest quantities of OC and N to bulk soil (65 % OC, 65 % for N).
+On both farms on Histic Andosols in Iceland the fPOM fraction contributed the largest quantities of OC and N to bulk soil (61 and 69 % for OC, 56 and 62 % for N, respectively).
+At the winter wheat farms in

+Number: 1 Author: reviewer Subject: Highlight Date: 7/28/2014 8:40:11 AM Twice as high, but not significant?
+Austria microaggregates $20-250 \,\mu$ m contributed the greatest quantities of OC and N to bulk soil (46 and 50 % for OC; 45 and 45 % for N, respectively), while at the potato farms in Austria the microaggregates < $20 \,\mu$ m contributed the greatest quantities of OC and N to bulk soil (51 and 46 % for OC; 51 and 47 % for N, respectively).